 The Fresno Discovery Center highlights Fresno’s culture and natural history.
 It is a great place to learn about the area and have fun.
 The Discovery Center hosts many other events and programs that enrich the community.

-All in all, the Discovery Center is ideal for the young and young at heart.
-There is something for everyone to enjoy.
+Overall, the Discovery Center is ideal for the young and younger.
 The Fresno Discovery Center is open Tuesday through Sunday.
 Admission is free for members.

 5. Fresno Philharmonic